deborah-pardoq86q/notes/README.md

 - Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
 This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online communities and forums.
 By staying current, you can better understand the industry trends and develop the skills needed to succeed in your career.

 Another important aspect of programming wise is problem-solving.
 When faced with a challenging problem, take a step back and analyze the issue.
 Break down the problem into smaller, more manageable pieces, then use critical thinking and creativity to come up with solutions.
 Practice debugging and refactoring code, which will help you identify and fix errors more efficiently.
 Finally, don't be afraid to ask for help or advice from others in the community.
 Learning from your mistakes and the experiences of others will make you a better programmer.

+# 2024-02-17
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+Always strive to write clean, maintainable code that others can easily understand and build upon.
+Remember that complex solutions may seem impressive, but they often lead to more bugs, harder maintenance, and slower development.
+Optimize for readability, modularity, and clarity in your work today."

+In practice, this means:
+1. Write small, well-defined functions.
+2. Use descriptive variable names.
+3. Practice DRY (Don't Repeat Yourself) principles.
+4. Comment your code thoughtfully, but let the code itself do most of the talking.
+5. Continuously refactor to remove unnecessary complexity.
+6. Design for extensibility from the start, as future changes are inevitable.